- What does Flutter provide?

 How do I write parallel and/or concurrent apps for Flutter?

 Flutter supports isolates.
 Isolates are separate heaps in Flutter’s VM, and they are able to run in parallel (usually implemented as separate threads).
 Isolates communicate by sending and receiving asynchronous messages.
-Flutter does not currently have a shared-memory parallelism solution, although we are evaluating solutions for this.

 Check out an example of using isolates with Flutter.